Shaaali/identity-apps/docs/guides/identity-providers/social-login/github.md

 # Github Login

+You can add Github login to your applications using Asgardeo and enable users to log into applications with their Github account.
+To provides this capability, Asgardeo uses standard [OAuth2.0 protocol](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3) underneath.

-Follow this guide to enable Github login to your applications.
+This guide provides the instructions on how to enable the Github login to your applications.

 ## Prerequisite
 To get started, you need to have an application registered in Asgardeo.
 If you don't have an app registered, [register an application](../../applications/) in Asgardeo to enable Github login.